JHU-PL-Lab/www-fpse/lecture/lists.md

 * Since lists are immutable, reverse will create a completely new list.
 * This style of programming is called "Data structure corresponds to control flow" - the program needs to touch and reconstruct the whole data structure as it runs.
+* (If you have not heard of the term "control flow" its how the program counter is moving through memory -- the flow of the focus of execution)

 ```ocaml
 let rec rev l =